pawn-lang/sa-mp-fixes/README.md

 * [Timerfix](https://sampforum.blast.hk/showthread.php?tid=435525) - [udan11 (Dan..)](https://github.com/udan11) 's fixes to make "SetTimer" and "SetTimerEx" vastly more accurate in their delays.
 * [SQLitei](https://sampforum.blast.hk/showthread.php?tid=303682) - [Slice](https://github.com/oscar-broman/) 's fixes and improvements for many SQLite functions.

+## New Features

+fixes.inc is not intended to add new features; however, it does add a few and detractors think it is funny to point to those as a good reason why the library is bad.
+The reason why is simple - they were added before the exact scope and definition of "fix" was determined.
+New features are not added any more, but existing features that were already added (most notably the new game text styles) are left in because removing them is more breaking than having them.
+Yes, they exist; no, they probably shouldn't; no, they wouldn't be added today; no, they won't be removed.

 ## Bugs